 In response to this news, our families issued a joint statement saying, “We love our boys and want them home.
 Today, our hope becomes our prayer — that one day the boys will be returned to us.”
 We thanked everyone for their support, but for us, our friends and volunteers there was no doubt that the search would go on.
 By telephone, email and social media the efforts continued.
 Volunteers were dispatched, clues sought, and aircraft took off to investigate sightings.
 All eyes were on the coast.
 But after sixteen days of intense searching, there were no further clues to the boys’ whereabouts.

 One news report described the devoted efforts of our families, friends and volunteers as “perhaps the largest and most comprehensive privately led search South Florida has ever witnessed.”
 However, with no new clues since the discovery of their capsized boat, our families came to a decision to end the privately-led search on Saturday, August 8th.
-After sixteen days and thousands of square miles covered by land, sea and air we had to accept the harshest reality that any parent can be asked to accept.
+After sixteen days and thousands of square miles covered by land, sea and air we had to accept our new reality.

 The outpouring of support from volunteers from our local community, as well as nationwide, was unprecedented; we can never thank them enough.
 The support has been so amazing that we feel we need to give back - to do something positive.
 So, in honor of our beloved son Austin, we’ve established the AustinBlu Foundation to promote boater education and legislative action to improve boater safety.